 5 Discussion and conclusion

-In the previous sections we have presented sea-level change projections for the GrIS over the 21^{st} century and associated uncertainties due to forcing and ISM differences.
+In the previous sections we have presented sea-level change projections for the GrIS over the 21st century and associated uncertainties due to forcing and ISM differences.
 Figure 12 summarizes the sea-level contribution from all experiments.
-The results indicate that the GrIS will continue to lose mass in both scenarios until 2100 with contributions of 90 ± 50 mm and 32 ± 17 mm to sea-level rise for RCP8.5 and RCP2.6, respectively.